PFAS Removal Rebate Program for Private Wells

 An additional resource to refer to when selecting a treatment option is Selecting the Right Option for You: A Guide to Ensuring Safe Drinking Water.

-If I choose to install a POE and a POU treatment system, can I be reimbursed for both?
+If I choose to install a POE and a POU treatment system, can I receive a rebate for both?

 Both forms of treatment are an acceptable treatment option on their own.
 The rebate program will cover the expense of either a single POE or multiple POUs.

 I would like to install two POU systems instead of a POE.
-Could I be reimbursed for more than one POU?
+Could I receive a rebate for more than one POU?

-The program will cover more than one POU installed at a single address up to the maximum rebate of $5,000.
-Multiple post-treatment analytical lab results showing PFAS concentrations below the EPA MCL may be required if the POU systems are installed on different dates or are of differing make and model.
-Should multiple post-treatment analytical lab results be required, the cost of both water tests would be considered eligible for reimbursement up to the maximum rebate amount.
+Costs associated with installing one or more POUs at a single address are eligible for a rebate up to the maximum amount of $5,000.
+Multiple post-treatment analytical laboratory results may be required if the POU systems are installed on different dates or are of differing make and model.
+Should multiple post-treatment analytical laboratory results be required, the cost of the required water tests would be considered an eligible cost up to the maximum rebate amount.
 If you have questions regarding this requirement, please email pfasrebateprogram@des.nh.gov or call Kathryn “KC” Moran at (603) 271-8539.

 Are operations and maintenance costs included?